 Step 1 – Identify which goals matter to you (Specific, Relevant).

-Step 2 – Map the goal to when it is due (Time-bound).
+Step 2 – Map the goal of when it is due (Time-bound).

 Step 3 – How much would it cost today?
 (Measurable)